The Psychology of Image

 Our image begins with However, it doesn't end there.
-Each and every day of our lives, others will judge us subconsciously based on our appearance, verbalization, communications, attitude, poise, character and many other elements; all of which embodies the concept We instinctively size one another up, based on our own internal value systems.
-It's my intent here to concentrate on image from a professional and physical point of view.
+Each and every day of our lives, others will judge us subconsciously based on our appearance, verbalization, communications, attitude, poise, character, and many other elements; all of which embody the concept We instinctively size one another up, based on our own internal value systems.
+It's my intent here to concentrate on the image from a professional and physical point of view.
 Why?
-Because once again, our image begins with our how we look and dress.
+Because once again, our image begins with how we look and dress.
 This becomes all the more drastic shift in our climate downsizing, foreclosures, bailouts, etc., one needs each and every advantage to continue to strive and not just survive in a recovering economy.

 Take a minute to consider the following questions: What message am I sending when I step out of my house?
 Do I look like a professional in the eyes of those whom I wish to influence or impress?
 Am I dressed for the occasion? my appearance and visual image congruent with my competency level?
-Is my image at work helping me to get the results, recognition and the promotions I deserve?
+Is my image at work helping me to get the results, recognition, and promotions I deserve?
 Does my appearance help to boost a feeling of confidence and give me a sense of self-assurance in the company?
 If while reading any of these probing questions, the thought of "CHANGE" came to mind, then you're probably right.
 It's time to make the necessary changes such that, never a distraction or hindrance to your quest for success in life; but rather an asset and an enhancement.
-Now, with as a non-issue, attention can be solely focused on your intellectual capacities, your ability to do the job and the contributions you're capable of bringing to the table.
+Now, with as a non-issue, attention can be solely focused on your intellectual capacities, your ability to do the job, and the contributions you're capable of bringing to the table.

 Keep in mind, every time you meet with or interact with others, you're literally making a mini-presentation of yourself.
 This is where the judgments and opinions of you are locked in their subconscious, as to who they perceive you to be.
 Now when it comes to image and first impressions "perception is ."